centerforbiophotonics/SEISMIC-equity-measures/README.md

 ### Want to see an example?

 Preview the demo/example report from the SELC May Institute 2023: [SELC Level 1 R Markdown report](https://htmlpreview.github.io/?https://github.com/vsfarrar/SEISMIC-equity-measures/blob/main/archive/questions_version3_demo.html) (DEMO).

+If you wish to download this demo report and view it locally on your browser, you can do so at this link: [https://github.com/centerforbiophotonics/SEISMIC-equity-measures/blob/main/archive/questions_version3_demo.html](https://github.com/centerforbiophotonics/SEISMIC-equity-measures/blob/main/archive/questions_version3_demo.html)